 They are used to explain the continuous process of natural change, and in relation to Chinese medicine, they represent a way of thinking and organizing and ultimately diagnosing a patient’s illness according to disharmony of the Yin and Yang.
 The acupuncture physician uses his or her perception to recognize the disharmony, and then must apply his or her specialized skill to try and restore the patient’s health – to achieve balance and harmony within a living organism.

 A patient’s symptom, therefore, is not traced back to a cause, but is looked at as a part of a total system.
-If a person has a complaint or symptom, Chinese medicine wants to know how the symptom fits into the patient’s entire being and behaviour.
+If a person has a complaint or symptom, Chinese medicine wants to know how the symptom fits into the patient’s entire being and behavior.
 Illness is understood in the context of a person’s life and history.
 Understanding that overall pattern, with the symptom as part of it, is what Chinese medicine is all about.

-For example, both a woman and a man may come in to the clinic complaining of back pain.
+For example, both a woman and a man may come into the clinic complaining of back pain.
 It appears on the surface that both of these people have the same condition.
 Not so.
 Upon further interview and examination and using various diagnostic tools such as tongue diagnosis and pulse diagnosis, we learn that the woman also has hot flashes, night sweats, thirst, and irritability.
 Her tongue appears very red and peeled, her pulses rapid.

 These signs indicate a pattern of disharmony called Yin Deficiency.
 This condition would be treated accordingly with acupuncture needles and Chinese herbs.
 As for the man, we learn that he has lower back pain, frequent urination, cold limbs, pale complexion and fatigue.
 His tongue is pale, swollen, and wet.
 His pulse is deep and weak.
 He has a pattern of disharmony that we know to be called Yang Deficiency.
-The treatment differs considerably with that of the females treatment, although both came into the clinic with the same complaint.
+The treatment differs considerably with that of the female’s treatment, although both came into the clinic with the same complaint.